mattdrago/build-light/README.markdown

     build_light = HudsonBuildLight(host='127.0.0.1', port=8080, job='your-job-here')

-This script has been tested only on a generation 1 Delcom USB Visual Signal Indicator (804005)
+This script has been tested on generation 1 and 2 Delcom USB Visual Signal Indicator (in particular 804028 and 904005-SB)

 To be able to run this script as a non-root user, setup a udev rule for Delcom devices.
 Make sure to re-attach the devices after copying the rules file.